buddhist-uni/buddhist-uni.github.io/_content/reference/pali-name-index.md

 pages: 41
 ---

 Sometimes people will reference suttas by their Pāli name.
-This handy index helps you to map that Pāli name (e.g. "Madhurā Sutta") to its Nikaya and number (e.g. "MN 84").
+This handy index helps you to map that Pāli name (e.g. "Madhurā Sutta") to its Nikāya and number (e.g. "MN 84").

 Note the PDF linked above is half-page sized to support printing as a booklet.